mqwilber/bd_seasonality/README.md

+# Code, data and models to explore the impact of seasonality on host-parasite dynamics

-This files describes the content of the folder containing the code and data to replicate the analyses presented in the manuscript "Once a reservoir, always a reservoir?
-Seasonality affects the pathogen maintenance potential of amphibian hosts".
-All of the analyses were performed in Python.
+This files describes the content of the folder containing the code and data to replicate the analyses presented in the manuscript *Once a reservoir, always a reservoir?
+Seasonality affects the pathogen maintenance potential of amphibian hosts*.
+All of the analyses were performed in Python 3.
 The Python environment from which all of the results were generated is given by the `environment.yml` file.
 The Python environment needed to replicate the analyses can be built from this file (see https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).

 **First steps**